Sfxrlz/Yt-Mobile-Control/README.md

 **Usage**

 1. Run ```node app.js``` in
-2. Open the shown ip and port and add /main e.g.	```192.168.0.100:2009/main```
+2. Open the shown ip and port and add /main on the device you want to be the host(e.g. PC) e.g.	```192.168.0.100:2009/main```
-3. Open the same ip and add the /ctrl instead of main e.g.	```192.168.0.100:2009/ctrl```
+3. Open the same ip and add the /ctrl instead of main on the device you want to use as client / remote (e.g. mobile) e.g.	```192.168.0.100:2009/ctrl```